Natalia Fedner: Career

 In 2016, Entertainment Tonight reported that Beyoncé wore a Natalia Fedner metal dress in Lemonade and predicted Fedner would soon be a household name.
 Fedner custom made the piece for Beyoncé under the direction of stylist B Akerlund for the underwater scene and was listed as one of the top looks in the HBO film by Harper's Bazaar, Elle, and New York Magazine's The Cut.

 In 2018 Natalia Fedner's eponymous collection was accepted into Bergdorf Goodman under the direction of senior vice president, Linda Fargo.
 Her designs were featured in the store's display windows in September 2018 and March 2019.

 In August 2020, The Hollywood Reporter reported that Fedner had collaborated once more with Beyoncé.
 Partnering with her stylist, Zerina Akers, she designed a gold chain headpiece worn by Beyoncé in the "Already" section of the visual album Black is King.
 The look was featured in Vogue, Harper's Bazaar, Dezeen, and Billboard.

 In July 2021, Fedner held her first solo fashion show presenting her Spring/Summer 2022 Ready-To-Wear collection at Miami Swim Week.
 And in August 2021, Fedner received the patent for her six-way stretch metal textile capturing Vogue's attention and leading to a feature article calling Fedner "The Designer Creating the Hottest Celebrity Looks Made of Metal".

 In October 2021, Fedner received the Emerging Leader Alumni Award from Bexley High School.

 In August 2022, it was confirmed that Fedner was working on designs for Beyoncé's Renaissance album.

+Shakira brought international attention to Fedner's designs when she posted a video to her socials on March 14, 2025 discussing the designer's work on Shakira's Las Mujeres No LLoran World Tour.
+Fedner had previously worked with Shakira on her 2024 Coachella look and her "Copa Vacia" and "Don't Wait Up" music videos.